M-Moeini/Novel-Adaptive-IIR-Filter-for-Frequency-Estimation-and-Tracking/README.md

 # Adaptive Harmonic IIR Notch Filter for Frequency Estimation and Tracking

 This project implements an adaptive harmonic Infinite Impulse Response (IIR) notch filter for accurate frequency estimation and tracking within a harmonic frequency environment.
-The code replicates concepts from the paper 'Novel Adaptive IIR Filter for Frequency Estimation and Tracking' by Li Tan and Jean Jiang.
+The code replicates concepts from the paper '**Novel Adaptive IIR Filter for Frequency Estimation and Tracking**' by **Li Tan** and **Jean Jiang**.

 ## Summary